semgrep/bento/SGREP-README.md

   bar()
 ```

-Because in Python there is usually no terminator (e.g., `;`), there is an ambiguity about ‘$Y’ in the above, which could match a statement and also an expression that is then matched later.
+Because in Python there is usually no terminator (e.g., `;`), there is an ambiguity about `$Y` in the above, which could match a statement and also an expression that is then matched later.

 ### Match on import types